A Brief about Cervical Cancer

 - STAGE IB3: Under this stage, the tumor is seen under a microscope and is larger than 4 centimeters.

-- STAGE IIA: In this case, the cancer cells have spread from the cervix to the upper two-thirds of the vagina but have not reached to the tissues around the uterus.
+- STAGE IIA: In this case, the cancer cells have spread from the cervix to the upper two-thirds of the vagina but have not reached the tissues around the uterus.
 STAGE IIA is categorized into STAGES IIA1 and IIA2, based on the size of the tumor.

 - Under STAGE IIA1: The cancerous tumor is 4 centimeters or smaller